Hernia Mesh

 Types of Hernia Mesh

-Hernia mesh materials fall into different categories: Synthetic, biological, coated, composite and hybrid meshes.
-Mesh is available in different weaves, sizes and strengths and is available as patches, plugs and sheets.
+Hernia mesh materials fall into different categories: synthetic, biological, coated, composite and hybrid meshes.
+Mesh is available in different weaves, sizes and strengths as patches and plugs.

-This indicates that type of mesh may be associated with outcomes, and mesh choice could therefore depend on hernia type.
+Mesh type may be associated with outcomes, and mesh choice could depend on hernia type.

-Different mesh materials lead to different rates of complications.
-In an April 2023 meta-analysis, researchers formed a conclusion that biologic meshes increase the complications of surgery site infections and hernia recurrences.
-As an alternative, uncoated, macroporous synthetic mesh is suitable for open ventral hernia repair.
+Different mesh materials lead to varying rates of complications.
+In an April 2023 meta-analysis in Surgery, researchers concluded that biologic meshes increase the rate of complications on surgery site infections and hernia recurrences.
+As an alternative, uncoated synthetic mesh with large pores may be suitable for open ventral (abdominal) hernia repair.

 Absorbable or Biologic Hernia Mesh

-Biologic hernia mesh uses animal or human donor tissue, often decellularized intestines or skin of cows and pigs.
+Biologic hernia mesh uses animal or human donor tissue — often intestines or skin of cows and pigs — with the cells removed to create a collagen net.
 The material breaks down over time and absorbs into the body.

 A surgeon may choose this mesh for a strangulated hernia or if there is an infection in the location.
 Recurrence is a potential complication.